SOFTENG310-Team4/SMARTJ/README.md

   Note: Node.js installation cincludes npm installation
 - [Npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (Node Package Manager) for installing packages from npm registry<br />
   Downloading Node.js should automatically install npm for you
+- [MongoDB](https://www.mongodb.com/try/download/community) For running a database that will keep track of user data <br/> Recommended version: v8.0.0 <br/>

 ### Installation

 1. Clone the repo: `git clone https://github.com/SOFTENG310-Team4/SMARTJ.git`
 2. Navigate to root directory of the Repository
 3. Run `npm install` to install the necessary dependencies
+4. Start the MongoDB server, whether through client or `mongod` via command line
+5. Run `node server.js` to start the backend server
-4. Run `npm start` to run the web application
+6. Start a new terminal and run `npm start` to run the web application
-5. After running npm start, open your browser and navigate to `http://localhost:3000`
+7. After running npm start, open your browser and navigate to `http://localhost:3000`

 ### Running Tests